FM-POLAND/hs_dashboard_pi/README.md

 chown svxlink -R html
 ```

-Some functions of main.ripnet can be limitted by user permitions.
+Some functions of network mangement or configuration file changes can be limitted by user permitions.
 For full functionality use this code:

 ```